 Disadvantages of Capacitive Humidity Sensor

-- The distance from the sensor and signaling circuit is very limited.
+- The distance from the sensor and signalling circuit is very limited.

 Application of Capacitive Humidity Sensor